HL7/davinci-ecdx/input/pagecontent/index.md

 </div>

 This IG provides detailed guidance that helps implementers use FHIR-based interactions to support specific exchanges of clinical data between providers and payers (or other providers).
-What is unique about this guide is that it documents the **Direct Query**, **Task Based** and <span markdown="1" class="bg-success">**Unsolicited Attachments** transaction approaches for requesting and sending information</span>.
+What is unique about this guide is that it documents the **Direct Query**, **Task Based** and <span markdown="1" class="bg-success">**Attachments** transaction approaches for requesting and sending information</span>.
 Key scenarios this IG can support include:

  - Requesting *attachments* to support claim submission, medical necessity and other reasons for attachments between payers and providers
  - Gathering information for Quality programs and Risk Adjustment between payers and providers